US natgas hits two-month low on ample output, mild weather

 Nov 27 (Reuters) - U.S. natural gas futures fell to a two-month low on Monday, weighed down by record output while mild weather limited heating demand.

-Front-month gas futures NGc1 for December delivery on the New York Mercantile Exchange were down 9.9 cents, or 3.5%, at $2.76 per million British thermal units (mmBtu) by 10:14 a.m.
-EST (1514 GMT), having earlier fallen more than 5% to their lowest since late September.
+Front-month gas futures NGc1 for December delivery on the New York Mercantile Exchange settled 6.2 cents lower, or 6.1%, to $2.79 per million British thermal units (mmBtu), having earlier fallen more than 5% to their lowest since late September.

 There have been some supply gains and the temperatures have moderated, which is creating some bearish sentiment in the market, said Robert DiDona of Energy Ventures Analysis.